 The CQC’s 4th Covid Insight, published on 16 September 2020, reported on a special programme of infection prevention and control visits carried out in 300 care homes selected as examples of where this was being done well.
 The CQC noted that in those care homes there was “some evidence to suggest services had considered the Mental Capacity Act, Deprivation of Liberty Safeguards and best interest decisions around COVID-19 and isolation for those who lacked capacity.“

 Office of the Public Guardian

-The OPG has a page relating to its approach to Coronavirus, and published on 7 April guidance as to how NHS staff and local authorities can rapidly obtain details of its register of LPAs, EPAs and deputies.
-It also published on 17 April guidance for attorneys and deputies as to their roles and responsibilities at present, and also guidance (updated on 7 July) as to making and registering LPAs during the outbreak, including detailed guidance about witnessing.
+The OPG has a page relating to its approach to Coronavirus, and has published guidance as to how NHS staff and local authorities can rapidly obtain details of its register of LPAs, EPAs and deputies.
+It has also published guidance for attorneys and deputies as to their roles and responsibilities at present, and guidance as to making and registering LPAs during the outbreak, including detailed guidance about witnessing.